 I usually don’t complain about the weather unless it is cold.
 I do not like being cold.
 If it is below 70 degrees, that’s it.
 I’m complaining.
 This spring, however, I find myself complaining about the lack of sun light. … Continue reading A View From My Back Porch

 Opening the kiln after a glaze firing is pretty exciting.
 It is as if it where Christmas!
 I was very pleased with these glaze results minus a few minor clay and glazing technique glitches which I won’t talk about yet. … Continue reading Christmas in July

 This year’s throwing season seems to be going well!
-Very minimal mistakes plus,thanks to learning about an alternative way to take large pots off the bat, I have been able to throw larger pieces: plates, serving bowls, platters and pet bowls!
-To date, I have thrown over 35 pieces since Memorial Day! 😀 Unfortunately, I'm … Continue reading Oh Grog!
+Very minimal mistakes plus,thanks to learning about an alternative way to take large pots off the bat, I have been able to throw larger pieces: plates, serving bowls, platters and pet … Continue reading Oh Grog!

 This is BIG!!
 I threw 17 pieces over the three day weekend: dishes, plates, bowls, cups and pet bowls.
 Could I be a productive potter after all?
 My next step is to bisque fire these pieces after they completely air dry.
 Given how humid it has been, air drying will take a while.
 I’m figuring a week.
 Bisque firing is the first firing at a low temperature.
 This first firing prepares the clay for glazing by removing all of the moisture from the piece leaving it porous but hard.
 The bisqued pieces are then ready for glazes.
 After the pieces … Continue reading Productive Potter , After All

 It’s hot.
 Hot.
 Hot!
 Loading the kiln today.
 Soon the first bisque firing will be underway (as soon as the undies in the dryer are done!
 Kiln and dryer are on the same circuit and, therefore, can not run at the same time.)
 The pots have been allowed to air dry up to this point; pots are “bone dry”.
 Now, it’s time to turn up the heat to rid the clay of water and to prepare the clay for glazes.
 During the bisque firing, the kiln temperature is increased slowly which lessens the chance of a pot cracking or … Continue reading Loading the Kiln